 2015 & 2016 Alumni Association Reunion

-A brief summary, photos and list of those who attended the 2015 reunion at Pat's Peak is provided on the Events Page.
-Additional photos from past reunions also appear on the "Photos" page.
+Brief summaries, a few photos and lists of those who attended reunions in 2015 and 2016 reunion are provided on the Events Page.
+Additional photos from other reunions appear on the "Photos" page.

-Annual newsletters are mailed in the spring.
+Annual newsletters are mailed in the late spring.
 If we have your address and you’re a member of the Alumni Association and have been out of high school for ten years or more, you'll receive the newsletter annually.
 If you’re not a member you'll only receive the newsletter every five years, on the 5-year anniversary of your class's graduation year.
 If we don’t have your address you’ll never receive a newsletter.
 If you’ve recently moved or if you haven’t received the annual newsletter recently please email us your address.
 This will help reduce the time spent trying to locate people and will also help to reduce postage costs by minimizing the number of newsletters that are mailed to incorrect addresses.
 And please check out the Alumni Search page.
 You might find your name or the name of someone whose address you know.